Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 5. The program will print some prompts showing the **Signal-to-Reconstruction-Ratio (SRER)** [[1]](#Reference) of each adaptation and some plots will be generated.
 6. After the program terminates, a *\*filename\*_reconstructed.wav* file will be generated.

-Here is an example of the output of the code running *SA19.wav* with default optional parameters:
+Here is an example of the output of the code running *SA19.wav*:

 ![](img/SA19out.JPG)